MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 ---

 ## Overview
+This tutorial explains how to create MobileFirst **Java or JavaScript adapters**.
-Adapters are Maven projects that contains server-side code implemented in either Java or JavaScript.
-An adapter project can be created by using Maven, MobileFirst Developer CLI or MobileFirst Operations Console.
-You can edit the adapter code using your IDE of choice.
+An adapter can be created either by using Maven directly or by using the MobileFirst Developer CLI (with a required prerequisite to have Maven installed on the developer workstation), or be downloaded as sample starter code from the MobileFirst Operations Console.
+The Adapter code can then be edited using your IDE of choice, such as Eclipse, IntelliJ and the like.
-This tutorial demonstrates how to create either a Java or JavaScript adapter using the above methods.

-The adapter project is based on the Maven Archetype "adapter-maven-archetype" which is based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).

-**Prerequisite:**  Make sure that you read the [Adapters Overview](../adapters-overview) tutorial first.</span>
+**Prerequisite:** Make sure that you read the [Adapters Overview](../adapters-overview) first.

 #### Jump to:
 * [Creating Adapters Using Maven](#creating-adapters-using-maven-archetype-quot-adapter-maven-archetype-quot)